 I’ll be charging a lot for some of them, because they’re incredibly valuable.

-But Change The World is different.
-I want to share this with as many people as humanly possible.
+But some things I want to be free.
+To share with as many people as humanly possible.